alexeygrigorev/workshops/mlzoomcamp-serverless/README.md

 ```

-If you have problems with ECR,
+If you have problems with ECR permissions,
 create a policy with name "Lambda-ECR-Read":

 ```json